Care & Services

 Consultation & Second Opinions

-I offer a thorough, time-limited assessment to clarify diagnoses and guide next steps.
-We’ll take a careful history across biological, psychological, social, and developmental domains, including family and genetic factors, school/work functioning, past treatments, and current concerns.
-I review prior records (when available), coordinate with your existing providers if helpful, and synthesize the findings into clear recommendations for care going forward.
-Many people use this process to confirm a current plan, consider alternatives, or map a path that better fits their goals and values.
+A thorough, time-limited assessment helps clarify diagnoses and guide next steps.
+It includes a careful history across biological, psychological, social, and developmental domains—family and genetic factors, school/work functioning, past treatments, and current concerns.
+When available, prior records are reviewed, and coordination with existing providers can be part of the process.
+The result is a clear synthesis and concrete recommendations for care moving forward.
+Many people use an assessment to confirm a current plan, explore alternatives, or identify a path that better fits their goals and values.